Hiring Your First Employee

 Hiring Process Tips

 - List your job position in the correct places.
-Make sure your position is listed in the places qualified candidate would be looking.
+Make sure your position is listed in the places qualified candidates would be looking.
 Consider industry-specific associations, as well as online sites like Craigslist.
 Worksource Oregon has a great list of resources.

 - Google candidates before setting interviews.
-Type their name into any online search engines.
+Type their name into any online search engine.
 Seeing their LinkedIn and other social media profiles will give you a glimpse into their personality.
 Don’t waste your time with employees you do not feel are a good fit culturally.

 Congratulations!
 You've hired your first employee.